Toa Maru No. 2

 Shipwreck

-Lasked to the deck is a Type 95 Ha Go Tank and is lying on its side.
-Also a motorcycle and sidecar, fallen free against the mast,
+Attached to the deck between cargo hold no. 2 and cargo hold no. 3 is a single Type 95 Ha Go Tank and is lying on its right side.
+Nearby is a motorcycle and sidecar against the mast and a truck.

 The aft holds are in shambles.
 Deeper in the holds it appears that the fire caused no damage.
-A small storeroom contains signal lamps and a gas-masks.
-Numberous artillery shells, clips of rifle bullets, and endless sake bottles littered the forward holds.
-There are still pots and pans in the galley, too.
-Arguably, this is the best preserved shipwreck at SCUBA divable depth in the Solomons.
+A small storeroom contains signal lamps and a gas masks.
+Numerous artillery shells, clips of rifle bullets, and endless sake bottles littered the forward holds.
+There are still pots and pans in the galley.

 References